U.S. trade body cannot block Internet transmissions -appeals court

-NEW YORK, Nov 10 (Reuters) - A U.S. trade agency does not have power to regulate digital data, a federal appeals court ruled on Tuesday in a case involving a dental brace company’s effort to block a rival’s electronic transmissions from entering the country.
+NEW YORK (Reuters) - A U.S. trade agency does not have power to regulate digital data, a federal appeals court ruled on Tuesday in a case involving a dental brace company’s effort to block a rival’s electronic transmissions from entering the country.

 The appeals court decision negates a U.S. International Trade Commission (ITC) ruling last year in favor of Align Technology, Inc, the San Jose, California-based maker of the popular Invisalign plastic braces.
 Align Technology shares slid 2 percent.